 Easy assembly!
 A squeeze of lime takes these Kung Pao Tacos over the top.

 The crisp exterior and warm, juicy interior of the chicken bites, bathed in the sweet and tangy Kung Pao sauce, made for a pretty awesome taco!
 The crunchy peanuts and celery added texture as well.
+Scallions are another suggested topping that I didn’t have on hand but recommend.
 I love what a unique and different idea these tacos are - a great way to shake up taco night, with a little Asian inspiration.
 This recipe is a keeper!
+Don’t skip the squeeze of fresh lime!